 Grayling Junior Creek is a clear water system that joins with Ikalukrok Creek just downstream of the sample site.
 It is the first major tributary entering Ikalukrok Creek from the east after the East Fork Ikalukrok and Ikalukrok creeks merge (Figures 1 and 47).
 Overall water quality was considered excellent with only a few samples exceeding the US EPA aquatic life criteria for aluminum and iron (Weber Scannell and Ott 2006).
-The pH was neutral to slightly basic and concentrations of zinc were slightly elevated and ranged from the detection limit to 106 μ g/L. In 2020, Grayling Junior Creek was milky throughout the open water season, in marked contrast to the clear waters observed previously.
+The pH was neutral to slightly basic and concentrations of zinc were slightly elevated and ranged from the detection limit to $106 \mu g/L$.
+In 2020, Grayling Junior Creek was milky throughout the open water season, in marked contrast to the clear waters observed previously.
+Water clarity improved in 2021, although not to the same clarity prior to 2020.

 Figure 47.
-Grayling Junior Creek on July 5, 2019 (left) and August 2, 2020 (right).
-Note the change in water clarity between years.
+Grayling Junior Creek in 2020 (left) and 2021 (right).

-Chlorophyll-a concentrations in Grayling Junior Creek varied from a low of 0.02 mg/m^2 in 2020 to a high of 4.63 mg/m2 in 2002 (Figure 48).
-As measured by chlorophyll-a concentration, Grayling Junior Creek is generally a moderately productive site, although chlorophyll-a has decreased since 2018.
-The changes in water quality could be related to the decrease in productivity.
+Chlorophyll-a concentrations in Grayling Junior Creek varied from a low of 0.02 mg/m2 in 2020 to a high of 4.63 mg/m2 in 2002 (Figure 48).
+Chlorphyll-a concentration in 2021 was slightly higher than 202 at 0.06 mg/m2.
+Grayling Junior Creek is generally a moderately productive site, although chlorophyll-a has decreased since 2018.
+The decrease in productivity could be related to the changes in water quality.